anobhama/anobhama/README.md

 HI I am Anobhama V 👋

+- 🌱 Working in LTIMindtree
-- 🌱 I’m currently studying ...
-Sri Venkateswara College of Engineering
+-  I studied in Sri Venkateswara College of Engineering
 - 📫 How to reach me: ... anobhama99@gmail.com
 - 💬 An enthusiastic fresher with highly motivated and leadership skills having graduation in Information Technology.
 - 💬 Eager to learn new technologies and methodologies.